Sharpness-Aware Minimization with Dynamic Reweighting

 \section{SAM with Dynamic Reweighting}

 In this paper, we seek to improve SAM with a better adversary on weight perturbations.
-As the per-batch weight perturbation adopted by SAM weakens the adversarial training, we propose a simple yet effective modification of SAM, the $\delta$-SAM~(SAM with dynamic reweighting), that can approximate per-instance weight perturbation without requiring much additional computational cost.
-Our reweighting approach is motivated by a theoretical analysis to justify its superior efficiency.
+As the per-batch weight perturbation adopted by SAM weakens the adversarial training, we propose a simple yet effective modification of SAM, $\delta$-SAM~(SAM with dynamic reweighting), that can approximate per-instance weight perturbation without requiring much additional computational cost.
+Our reweighting approach is motivated by a theoretical analysis on approximating the per-instance weight perturbation to justify its superior efficiency.
 Based on this motivation, we then illustrate how $\delta$-SAM is realized in implementation.